d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 import `torch` instead of `pytorch`.
 :end_tab:

+:begin_tab:`tensorflow`
+To start, we import `tesnorflow`.
+As the name is a little long, we often import it with a short alias `tf`.
+:end_tab:

 ```{.python .input}
 from mxnet import np, npx
 npx.set_np()
 ```

 ```{.python .input}
 #@tab pytorch
 import torch
 ```

 ```{.python .input}
 #@tab tensorflow
 import tensorflow as tf
 ```

-An `ndarray` represents a (possibly multi-dimensional) array of numerical values.
+A tensor represents a (possibly multi-dimensional) array of numerical values.
-With one axis, an `ndarray` corresponds (in math) to a *vector*.
+With one axis, a tensor corresponds (in math) to a *vector*.
-With two axes, an `ndarray` corresponds to a *matrix*.
+With two axes, a tensor corresponds to a *matrix*.
-Arrays with more than two axes do not have special mathematical names---we simply call them *tensors*.
+Tensors with more than two axes do not have special mathematical names.

 To start, we can use `arange` to create a row vector `x` containing the first 12 integers starting with 0, though they are created as floats by default.
-Each of the values in an `ndarray` is called an *element* of the `ndarray`.
+Each of the values in a tensor is called an *element* of the tensor.
-For instance, there are 12 elements in the `ndarray` `x`.
+For instance, there are 12 elements in the tensor `x`.
-Unless otherwise specified, a new `ndarray` will be stored in main memory and designated for CPU-based computation.
+Unless otherwise specified, a new tensor will be stored in main memory and designated for CPU-based computation.

 ```{.python .input}